Manager’s Guide: 15 Steps – Review of Occupational Health Service Provision

 The higher the score on each objective the better the answer.
 Adding up the scores will give a comparator and bids can be ranked in order of acceptability to you.

 11. Scoring The Tenders

 This is where the importance of the workshop comes into play, making sure everyone understands what occupational health is all about.
-And this serves a number of purposes; not only does it give scorers and stakeholders tools to be able to critically analyse the tenders, it also improves the overall understanding of occupational health and influences good OH in the company going forward.
-For example, many believe occupational health is about health and well-being (checking blood pressures and measuring cholesterol); but it’s not really.
-So it’s important that scorers understand that it is non-essential occupational health work, and already available on the NHS.
-Without the understanding of OH in the workplace the scoring could be skewed and irrelevant.
+And this serves a number of purposes; not only does it give scorers and stakeholders tools to be able to critically analyse the tenders, but it also improves the overall understanding of occupational health and influences good OH in the company going forward.
+For example, many believe occupational health is about health and well-being (checking blood pressures and measuring cholesterol); but it’s not.
+However, it is important that scorers understand that is non-essential occupational health work, and already available on the NHS.
+Without the understanding of OH in the workplace, the scoring could be skewed and irrelevant.

 12. Decision Made

 If there are two or even three bidders who are close in terms of quality and price, ask these to present their findings to key stakeholders before making a final decision.

 Ask the winning tender service to go ahead with the OH review/investigation.

 In order to get a full picture of what’s happening across the company (and especially in multi-national and cost centred companies) try any or all of the following:

 - Workshops to discuss and analyse services.
 Use the first part of the workshop for explaining OH is so that outcomes are realistic and people understand what is required.
 The second part looks at company’s needs and requirements.

 - A list of key stakeholders (important people) in the company for an interview, and could include